-If you’ve signed up for the Further Food Sugar Detox or are just trying to cut sugar, we know how it can be confusing figuring out what you can and cannot eat.
+If you have purchased the Further Food 10-Day Restart: Sugar Detox Plan or are just trying to cut sugar, we know how it can be confusing figuring out what you can and cannot eat.
 It can be especially overwhelming deciding what artificial and natural sweeteners are acceptable on a sugar detox, if any.
 What makes matters even more confusing is that companies claim their products are “Sugar Free,” when in reality they are laden with artificial sweeteners, which are often just as bad as the sugar itself!

 In this article, we help you understand the difference between natural and artificial sweeteners.
-We’ve heard many questions about what to choose and what to avoid when doing the Further Food sugar detox -are artificial sweeteners okay because they have zero or very few calories?
+We’ve heard many questions about what to choose and what to avoid when doing the Further Food Restart Plan -are artificial sweeteners okay because they have zero or very few calories?
 What about unrefined sweeteners like honey, agave, maple syrup, and dates that are often used in “healthy” baking recipes?
 Here are the key facts about all forms of sweeteners and 4 guidelines to stick to during your sugar detox.
-(If you haven’t signed up for the Further Food Sugar Detox, you can learn more here.)
+(If you want to learn more about the Further Food 10-Day Restart: Sugar Detox Plan, you can learn more here.)

 1. Avoid All Artificial Sweeteners: Artificial sweeteners are laboratory made sugars that cannot be broken down by our bodies.
 Because the chemical compound cannot be digested to provide calories, companies can claim the product has “Zero Calories.”
 This does not make these sweeteners healthy, however.
 Scientists have found that artificial sweeteners have the same, if not higher risks for weight gain, Type 2 Diabetes, and heart disease as sugar.
 Additionally, scientific research has found an increased risk of cancer associated with consumption of aspartame and saccharin, two of the most common artificial sweeteners.
 If the health risks aren’t bad enough, artificial sweeteners won’t help stop sugar cravings.
 In fact, they may cause more intense sugar cravings than real sugar.
 Because they are super sweet, artificial sweeteners stimulate the food reward pathway in the brain, but since they are without calories and nutrients, they cause incomplete satisfaction, which prompts an unsatisfied appetite and increased food cravings.